 All non-entitlement units of government (NEUs—all but eight of Michigan’s largest townships) that accepted American Rescue Plan Act (ARPA) funds must complete their annual “Project and Expenditure Report” by April 30 each year.
-Every NEU must complete the report, even if your township has not obligated any funds or determined how you will put them to use.
-The portal for reporting opens April 1 each year.
+Every NEU must complete the report, even if your township has already fully spent the funds.
+It is important to complete the report, as the federal government has indicated its intentions to “claw back” funds from municipalities that do not comply with program requirements, including annual reporting.

 MTA-member officials can reach out to MTA’s Member Information Services Department for assistance or with ARPA questions at (517) 321-6467 (press option 1).
 State Treasury can also assist townships continuing to have issues completing reporting or accessing U.S. Treasury’s reporting system; email them at treas-arpa@michigan.gov.